linpengcheng/PurefunctionPipelineDataflow/README.md

 >
 > Simplicity is the ultimate sophistication. ---- Leonardo da Vinci
 >
-> Everything should be as simple as possible, but not too simpler.  ---- Albert Einstein
+> Everything should be as simple as possible, but not simpler.  ---- Albert Einstein
 >

 The idea of simplicity and unity is an important guiding ideology of scientific research.